Fawlty Towers: Origins

-In May 1970, the Monty Python comedy group stayed at the now demolished Gleneagles Hotel in Torquay, Devon while filming on location in Paignton.
+In May 1970, the Monty Python comedy group stayed at the now-demolished Gleneagles Hotel in Torquay, Devon, while filming on location in Paignton.
 John Cleese was fascinated with the behaviour of the owner, Donald Sinclair, later describing him as "the rudest man I've ever come across in my life".
 Among such behaviour by Sinclair was his criticism of Terry Gilliam's "too American" table etiquette and tossing Eric Idle's briefcase out of a window "in case it contained a bomb".
-Asked why anyone would want to bomb the hotel, Sinclair replied, "We've had a lot of staff problems".
-Michael Palin states Sinclair "seemed to view us as a colossal inconvenience".
+Asked why anyone would want to bomb the hotel, Sinclair replied, "We've had a lot of staff problems."
+Michael Palin states that Sinclair "seemed to view us as a colossal inconvenience".
 Rosemary Harrison, a waitress at the Gleneagles under Sinclair, described him as "bonkers" and lacking in hospitality, deeming him wholly unsuitable for a hotel proprietor.
 "It was as if he didn't want the guests to be there."
-Cleese and his then wife Connie Booth stayed on at the hotel after filming, furthering their research of its owner.
+Cleese and his then-wife Connie Booth stayed on at the hotel after filming, furthering their research of its owner.
 Demolished in 2015, the building was replaced by a new retirement home named Sachs Lodge in memory of Andrew Sachs who played Manuel in the sitcom and who died in 2016.

-Cleese was a writer on the 1970s British TV sitcom Doctor in the House for London Weekend Television.
-An early prototype of the character that became known as Basil Fawlty was developed in an episode ("No Ill Feeling") of the third Doctor series (titled Doctor at Large).
-In this edition, the main character checks into a small-town hotel, his very presence seemingly winding up the aggressive and incompetent manager (played by Timothy Bateson) with a domineering wife.
+Cleese was an occasional writer on the 1970s medical sitcom Doctor in the House and its follow-ons for London Weekend Television.
+An early prototype of the character that became known as Basil Fawlty was developed in an episode ("No Ill Feelings") of the third Doctor series (titled Doctor at Large).
+In this episode, the main character (played by Barry Evans) checks into a small-town hotel, his very presence seemingly winding up the aggressive and incompetent manager (played by Timothy Bateson) with a domineering wife.
 The show was broadcast on 30 May 1971.